 - This facility qualifies for the Advanced Manufacturing Production Tax Credit (45X), and GM and LGES also received a \$2.5 billion loan from the Department of Energy to support Ultium facilities in Ohio, Tennessee, and Michigan. - This area of northeast Ohio had a long history in the auto industry, which has seen declines in recent decades.
 This Ultium announcement came a few months after GM closed a legacy Lordstown manufacturing facility. - In 2023, Honda and LG Energy Solution began construction on a \$3.5 billion electric vehicle (EV) battery plant, which will create 2,200 jobs in Fayette County.
 The plant is scheduled to begin operations in 2025.
-This facility will qualify for the Advanced Manufacturing Production Tax Credit (45X), while the Clean Vehicle Tax Credit (30D) drives demand for EVs.
 Honda has completed an additional \$1 billion in retrofits to outfit its factories in Marysville, East Liberty, and Anna for EV manufacturing. - The construction of the site has catalyzed about \$100 million in investments by the county into road, water, and electric infrastructure improvements.
 Moving forward, Fayette County engineer Steve Luebbe said he "expects to see Honda suppliers in his county, as well as other businesses and probably new housing, as well." - In 2022, Ford Motor Company announced a \$1.5 billion investment to build an EV manufacturing facility in Lorain County, which is expected to create 1,800 union jobs.
-The project is under construction and scheduled to begin production of an electric commercial van in 2026.
-The Clean Commercial Vehicle Credit (45W) creates demand for American-made commercial EVs.
-When the factory begins production of electric trucks later this decade, the Clean Vehicle Tax Credit (30D) will help drive demand. - This investment is a massive economic boost to an area that saw the closure of a Ford assembly plant in nearby Lorain in 2005.
+The project is under construction and scheduled to begin production of an electric commercial van in 2026. - This investment is a massive economic boost to an area that saw the closure of a Ford assembly plant in nearby Lorain in 2005.
 Once a manufacturing powerhouse, Lorain has also weathered the closure of plants owned by National Gypsum, Johnson Metals, U.S. Steel, and Republic Steel since the turn of the century. - The investment was made in partnership with the United Auto Workers, with a commitment to provide good union jobs. - In 2022, Semcorp Advanced Materials Group announced plans to invest \$916 million in a battery component manufacturing facility in Sidney that would create 1,200 jobs with a \$73 million annual payroll.
-The project is under construction, with "phase one" having been completed in September 2024 and hiring underway.
-This facility qualifies for the Advanced Manufacturing Production Tax Credit (45X), while the Clean Vehicle Tax Credit (30D) drives demand for the electric vehicles that will use Semcorp's battery components. - Unemployment in Shelby County reached 12% at the height of the COVID-19 pandemic.
+The project is under construction, with "phase one" having been completed in September 2024 and hiring underway. - Unemployment in Shelby County reached 12% at the height of the COVID-19 pandemic.
 Now, in part because of the new facility, Shelby has the highest manufacturing jobs per capita of any Ohio county. - The city manager of Sidney anticipates that the project will bring housing development, infrastructure investment, increased property values, and more people to the city of ~20,000. - In 2024, Ohio-based Illuminate USA began commercial operations at its solar manufacturing plant in Pataskala.
-The facility employs more than 1,000 Ohioans and will produce more than 5 GW of solar panels annually, which is enough to power a million homes.
-The project benefits from the Advanced Manufacturing Production Tax Credit (45X). - Illuminate USA stated that their "success has been accelerated by the manufacturing tax credits to onshore the solar supply chain [in] the Inflation Reduction Act of 2022." - In 2024, Graphite One announced its intent to construct a graphite processing facility in Warren.
+The facility employs more than 1,000 Ohioans and will produce more than 5 GW of solar panels annually, which is enough to power a million homes. - Illuminate USA stated that their "success has been accelerated by the manufacturing tax credits to onshore the solar supply chain [in] the Inflation Reduction Act of 2022." - In 2024, Graphite One announced its intent to construct a graphite processing facility in Warren.
 The value of the investment was recently projected at \$4 billion and would create more than 150 jobs.
-The project is currently in the planning phase.
-This facility would benefit from the Advanced Manufacturing Production Tax Credit (45X).
-The Clean Vehicle Tax Credit (30D) would also drive demand for critical minerals sourced from the U.S.

-The U.S. has not had a domestic supply chain for graphite since the 1950s.
+The project is currently in the planning phase. - The U.S. has not had a domestic supply chain for graphite since the 1950s.
 Combined with a mining site in Alaska, the processing facility would decrease American dependence on foreign sources of critical minerals.